A Composable Game-Theoretic Framework for Blockchains: Conclusion

 \section{Conclusion}

 In this work, we presented a compositional framework for analysing the game-theoretic security of blockchain protocols.
 Unlike traditional approaches that analyse individual protocols in isolation or assume fixed-layer behaviour, our model embraces the modular structure of modern blockchain ecosystems by decomposing them into layered games.
-Each layer---the application, network, and blockchain---is formalised as a strategic game, and interactions are expressed through explicitly defined interfaces.
-This layered architecture allows us to reason not only about the behaviour of each component but also about how incentive flows propagate across the system.
+Each layer---application, blockchain, and potentially network---is formalised as a strategic game, and interactions are expressed through explicitly defined interfaces.
+This layered architecture allows us to reason not only about each component's behaviour but also about how incentives propagate across the system.

-At the core of our approach lies the definition of cross-layer games and cross-application composition, which enable reasoning about concurrent protocol execution and emerging vulnerabilities such as bribing, censorship, and MEV.
-These abstractions support modular security analysis: properties of individual layers or protocols can be verified and then composed, facilitating the study of more complex interactions without rederiving the entire system’s behaviour.
+At the core of our approach lie the definitions of cross-layer games and cross-application composition, which enable reasoning about concurrent protocol execution and emerging vulnerabilities such as censorship or MEV.
+These abstractions support modular security analysis: properties of individual layers can be verified and then composed, facilitating the study of complex interactions without rederiving the entire system’s behaviour.
 Our use of parametrised games further introduces modelling flexibility, allowing protocols to interleave in time or through shared components.

-Through detailed case studies, we demonstrate the expressiveness and utility of our framework.
-These examples show how existing incentive misalignments can be captured and formalised, revealing both subtle vulnerabilities and new levers for robust protocol design.
+Through several detailed case studies, we demonstrate the expressiveness and utility of our framework.
+These examples show how existing incentive misalignments can be captured and formalised, revealing vulnerabilities and new levers for robust protocol design.